 The seasoned business and real estate lawyers at Cherkowski Marsden LLP have over 50 years of combined experience drafting commercial lease agreements and can craft an offer to lease with terms specifically suited to the needs of your business.
 Our lawyers will carefully and thoroughly review the standard lease agreement to flag any concerning terms and/or omissions and will draft an Offer to Lease that contains key terms missing from the lease and/or override unfairly disadvantageous terms.

 For Assistance with Your Commercial Lease Agreement Contact Cherkowski Marsden LLP

 The business lawyers at Cherkowski Marsden LLP work with business professionals at all levels and across a wide range of industries.
 We look forward to utilizing our considerable experience in commercial leasing to protect the rights and interests of your business.
-If you are looking to begin a new venture involving the lease of a commercial property, contact us online or at 250-308-0338 to take advantage of our experienced and knowledgeable advice.
+If you are looking to begin a new venture involving the lease of a commercial property, contact us online or at 250-308-0338 (Vernon office) or 250-803-9171 (Salmon Arm office) to take advantage of our experienced and knowledgeable advice.